trinhthechuong/DEVELOPMENT-AND-INTEGRATION-OF-ADVANCED-MACHINE-LEARNING-ANN-GNN-IN-CONJUNCTION-WITH-MOLECULAR-DOC/README.md

 The raw dataset includes 26,168 substances tested for their ALK receptor inhibitory potential collected from scientific articles.
 The ALK protein (PDB ID: 3AOX) is used for building classification models and conducting molecular docking.

 ### Screening Process
-A set of substances investigated for activity on A549 cells (ChEMBL33 database, identifier ChEMBL392) is screened through constructed models, including the ADMET filter, machine learning model (XGBoost), Artificial neural network (ANN), Ensemble Graph neural network (E-GNN), and consensus molecular docking models.
+A set of substances investigated for activity on A549 cells (ChEMBL33 database, identifier ChEMBL392)<sup>2</sup> is screened through constructed models, including the ADMET filter, machine learning model (XGBoost), Artificial neural network (ANN), Ensemble Graph neural network (E-GNN)<sup>3</sup>, and consensus molecular docking models.

 ## Results and Discussions